scalation/scalation/README.md

 Welcome to ScalaTion, the Scala-based library for Analytics, Simulation and Optimization.

-This system coded in <a href = "http://www.scala-lang.org"> Scala </a> supports multi-paradigm simulation modeling including 'dynamics', 'activity', 'event', 'process' and 'state' oriented models.
+This system coded in [Scala](http://www.scala-lang.org) supports multi-paradigm simulation modeling including 'dynamics', 'activity', 'event', 'process' and 'state' oriented models.
-Scala is a modern object-oriented, functional programming language (see <a href = "feature_matrix.html"> feature matrix </a>) that is well-suited for developing simulation engines.
+Scala is a modern object-oriented, functional programming language that is well-suited for developing simulation engines.
 It also supports optimization and analytics.

 Future directions include adding 'scala3d' and 'physics' packages.